Andrew-NoTag/Intro-to-Web-Dev/Week7/WEEK7_HW.md

     [ ] Midterm Proposal .md

-    [ ] Pending - Gallery Site if not finished in class
+    [ ] Gallery Site if not finished during class

 Time to start thinking about your midterm project!
 You will be sharing your proposal and design in class Thursday, March 6th.